FAQ

 The GYSR webapp currently supports Metamask and WalletConnect.

-How do I invest using GYSR?
+How do I use GYSR?

 Find a Pool offering a reward token you’re interested in, then stake the required token and earn rewards over time.
 Check out the open pools here